Altinn/altinn-application-owner-system/README.md

 It will put the received Event in a Queue based on Azure Queue Storage.

-The function is protected by an [Function Access Key](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp#authorization-keys) .
-This need to be present in URI in requests from Altinn events.
+The function is protected by a [Function Access Key](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp#authorization-keys).
+This needs to be present in URI in requests from Altinn events.

 The endpoint for subscription needs to include it.
 Example: https://aos-ttdt22-function.azurewebsites.net/api/eventsreceiver?code=ffQqMrbvLoNEiySae0EfApmost8LfBeqdYY/AXa13KSyf8Rjsp1U9w==